ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp/README.md

 ```
 $ kubectl get ing --namespace browncompute
 NAME                                HOSTS                 ADDRESS        PORTS     AGE
-browncompute-dal-browncompute-dal   dal.brown.case        172.16.40.31   80        3m
+browncompute-dal-browncompute-dal   dal.brown.case        172.16.40.131   80        3m
-casewebportal-casewebportal         portal.brown.case     172.16.40.31   80        4d
+casewebportal-casewebportal         portal.brown.case     172.16.40.131   80        4d
 ```

 ### Testing the access to the application
-The ingress will look at the HTTP header for the Host variable.
-As an alternate you can add in your local host resolution `/etc/hosts` file, the host name mapped to the cluster proxy IP address (e.g. 172.16.40.31).
+The ingress will look at the HTTP header for the Host variable to accept the message and then route to the appropriate pod.
+As an alternate to set the host attribute in the HTTP header you can add dal.brown.case hostname in your local host resolution `/etc/hosts` file, mapped to the cluster proxy IP address (e.g. 172.16.40.131).

 To see the exposed WSDL:
 ```
-curl -k -H "Host:case.dal.local" http://172.16.40.31/inventory/ws?wsdl
+curl -k -H "Host:case.dal.local" http://172.16.40.131/inventory/ws?wsdl
 ```

 Then to be sure the access to the database via the service we have developed a small script which is doing a SOAP call using `curl`.
 Go to src/test/scripts and then execute `./getItemByIdDALICP.sh` you should get the item 13408 from the data as an example.